UlyssesWu/XamarinPosed/README.md

 Clone this repo and implement your `InitZygote`, `HandleLoadPackage`, `HandleInitPackageResources` in `XamarinPosed\XamarinPosed\Loader.cs`.

+(`HandleInitPackageResources` is disabled by default.
+To enable it, remove "VXP" from XaraminPosed Properties - Conditional Compilation Symbols)

 Build `XamarinPosed` project with release config.
 It will be a Xposed module apk.

 ## Demo